 About The Gallery

-The Gallery at Munro House opened its doors to the public in September 2011 as Leeds Gallery; since then it has exhibited an eclectic mix of styles and media from both established and emerging talents.
+The Gallery at Munro House opened its doors to the public in September 2011, since then we have exhibited an eclectic mix of styles and media from both established and emerging talents.
 Our first exhibition, Terry O’Neill: 50 Years at the Top, brought his iconic photographs to Leeds for the first time and Terry officially opened the gallery at the private view on 14 September 2011.

 Highlights of 2012 included The Illustrators, the first ever Leeds Print Festival, our Yorkshire Artists series, a retrospective of Ronald Searle’s illustrations, Leeds Through a Lens, the 24th Annual SUN Awards and Excess all Areas, a celebration legendary Leeds club night Back to Basics and 20 years of its subversive flyer artwork.